mangdangroboticsclub/mini_pupper_bsp/README.md

 Main changes compared to Mini Pupper original basic Ubuntu version repository:

 - contains only the code required to get the hardware API installed
-- installs on a clean Unutu 22.04 Desktop(Raspberry Pi)
+- installs on a clean Ubuntu 22.04 Desktop or Server for Raspberry Pi
 - Python code is installed as a Python module
 - No root priviledges required to drive any robot API
 - calibrate is a system command

 ## Prepare installation

-- Flash Ubuntu 22.04 64bit to SD card.
+- Flash Ubuntu 22.04 to SD card.

 	Download ubuntu-22.04.1-preinstalled-desktop-arm64+raspi.img from the link, https://ubuntu.com/download/raspberry-pi .